-We're no stranger to innovating an overwhelming, antiquated market.
-Similar to how Framebridge has shaken up the outdated zeitgeist of custom framing, Cava Grill has brought a whole new way to think about fast-casual dining.
+Cava Grill has brought a whole new way to think about fast-casual dining.
 Born out of frustration over the lack of high-quality, affordable, fast dining options out there, Cava's founders — Ike Grigoropoulos, Chef Dimitri Moshovitis, and Ted Xenohristos — launched their first full-service restaurant in the summer of 2006, and their fast-causal spin off, Cava Grill, in 2011.
-Since then they've opened up 15 locations... and counting.
+Since then they've opened up over 100 locations... and counting.

 As friends of Cava the business and fans of Cava the restaurant (spicy lamb meatballs all day every day), we were excited to collaborate.
-For their recent DuPont Circle location in Washington DC, we worked together to design a custom gallery wall to ornament their space.
-It was a fun project and we're excited to work with them on many more Cava locations.
+For their early DuPont Circle location in Washington DC, we worked together to design a custom gallery wall for their restaurant.
 Keep reading for more from Cava's Content Engagement Strategist, Liz McAvoy, on how this partnership has helped their rapidly growing business maintain the personalized feel they strive for in each new location.

 "It really all comes back to our roots.
 That was what we were looking to convey with these visuals."